Resonance: A Virtual Alumni Conversation

 February 27, 2023

 I have found that perspective–time and distance–offer special lenses that inform.
 We can look back in time and see how our experiences have evolved and how we understand those experiences given our present circumstances.
-In that light, I convened a virtual conversation among a group of Notre Dame and Center for Social Concerns alums: Caitlin Urbain Powers and Brian Powers, Dr. Hamsa Subramaniam, and Dr. Eileen Doherty.
+In that light, I convened a virtual conversation among a group of Notre Dame and Institute for Social Concerns alums: Caitlin Urbain Powers and Brian Powers, Dr. Hamsa Subramaniam, and Dr. Eileen Doherty.

 But first, some introductions: Dr. Eileen Doherty was a psychology and theology student, graduating in 1990.
 After graduation, she earned both a M.Div. and a Ph.D. from Loyola University in Chicago, Illinois.
 Doherty is the assistant dean for student affairs at the University of Illinois College of Medicine.
 She lives in Chicago and has an office in Peoria.
 Dr. Hamsa Subramaniam studied political science and peace studies and is a member of the class of 2007.
 She earned a MPH in epidemiology and global health from Columbia University and completed a Ph.D., also in epidemiology, from University of North Carolina at Chapel Hill and is now an epidemiologist at Verily Life Sciences.
 Caitlin Urbain Powers, `12 was a sociology major with a supplementary major in Spanish.
 Her husband, Brian Powers also studied sociology, graduated with Caitlin, and returned for a master in nonprofit management in 2022.